 Open the downloaded file in order to install the update.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting windows Update stuck while the upgrade process simply use the official media creation tool to upgrade windows 10 version 1909 without any error or problem.
+Also If you are getting windows Update stuck while the upgrade process simply uses the official media creation tool to upgrade windows 10 version 21H1 without any error or problem.

 - How To Disable Windows 10 Automatic Updates Installation

 - Fix windows store app installation error 0x80073cf9

-- Solved: Windows 10 Laptop Freezes and Crash after November 2019 update
+- Solved: Windows 10 Laptop Freezes and Crash after windows update

-- Solved: No Audio Output Device is Installed in Windows 10 1909
+- Solved: No Audio Output Device is Installed in Windows 10 21H1

 - iTunes Not Working on Windows 10?
 Here 5 Different iTunes problems and solutions